wpb-astro/skymapper/README.md

 as well as special functions

-* `footprint` to load a RA/Dec list and turn it into a closed polygon
+* `footprint` to show the region covered by a survey
 * `vertex` to plot a list of simple convex polygons
 * `healpix` to plot a healpix map as a list of polygons
 * `density` to create a density map in healpix cells
-* `bin` to compute aggregate statistics (mean, std, count) of samples in healpix cells
 * `extrapolate` to generate a field from samples over the entire sky or a subregion

 ## Installation and Prerequisites